nakira974/collections_commons/README.md

-# C Shared Library for Common Collections Algorithm and Structures
+# C/C++ Shared Library for Common Collections Algorithm and Structures

-This C shared library provides a collection of commonly used data structures and algorithms, including linked lists, hash maps, and array lists.
-It allows you to efficiently manage and manipulate collections of data in your C projects.
+This C/C++ shared library provides a collection of commonly used data structures and algorithms, including linked lists, hash maps, and array lists.
+It allows you to efficiently manage and manipulate collections of data in your C/C++ projects.

 ## Features